hhy-huang/GraphJudger/README.md

 # <center><img src="img/icon.png" style="width: 3%">  Can LLMs be Good Graph Judger for Knowledge Graph Construction?</center>

 This is the repo for the paper [Can LLMs be Good Graph Judger for Knowledge Graph Construction?](https://arxiv.org/abs/2411.17388).

-We will release the model checkpoints later.
+LoRA weights have been released: 🤗 <a href="https://huggingface.co/HaoyuHuang2/graphjudger" target="_blank">Hugging Face</a>

 ![Illustration of multi-agent collaborative framework](./img/graphjudger.png)